 I currently live and work on the traditional territory of the Nbisiing Nishnaabeg, and the lands protected by the Robinson Huron Treaty of 1850.
-I am of Scottish-Scandinavian descent, from the unceded lands of Tiohtià:ke/Montréal, but I have spent most of my graduate student life in Ontario after working for a few years in the forest industry in British Columbia.
+I am of Scottish-Scandinavian descent, from the unceded lands of Tiohtià:ke/Montréal, but I have spent most of my academic life in Ontario after working for a few years in the forest industry in British Columbia.
 I am currently an Assistant Professor in the Departments of Geography & History at Nipissing University, North Bay (Ontario), and am the Canada Research Chair in Global Environmental Histories and Geographies.
-I consider myself a critical historical geographer with an interest in human-nature relations in the past, the production of scientific knowledge and geographic concepts, and the geographical tradition in global environmental history.
+I consider myself a critical historical geographer with an interest in human-nature relations in the past, the production of scientific knowledge and geographic concepts, geopolitics and borderland studies, and the geographical tradition in global environmental history.

 My educational background includes a BA in Geography from McGill University (Montreal, Quebec), MA in Historical Geography from Wilfrid Laurier University, and PhD in Historical Geography from Queen’s University (Kingston, Ontario).
 I was a visiting SSHRC postdoctoral fellow in the Department of History at Warwick University (Coventry, UK).
 I also spent some time in the Forestry Program at Thompson Rivers University (Kamloops, BC).